openhwgroup/core-v-mcu/docs/doc-src/apb_peripheral_interconnect.rst

 The following general guidelines should be followed while interacting Peripheral devices through the APB Peripheral Interconnect:

   - Access peripheral registers using memory-mapped operations with the correct address calculated as (peripheral_base_address + register_offset).
-  - Ensure that the firmware handles timeout conditions gracefully(Check SoC Controller specs for more details - https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/ip-blocks/apb_soc_ctrl.html).
+  - Ensure that the firmware handles timeout conditions gracefully(Check `SoC Controller <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/ip-blocks/apb_soc_ctrl.html>`_ specs for more details).
   - Implement error handling for cases where a peripheral does not respond within the expected time frame.

 Pin Description